Ramsdale

 San Pasqual Battlefield Monuments

-Located at San Pasqual Battlefield State Park the first of two markers, consisting of a bronze plaque attached to a large boulder, was erected by the State of California to honor the American casualities of the Battle of San Pasqual.
+Located at San Pasqual Battlefield State Park the first of two markers, consisting of a bronze plaque attached to a large boulder, was erected by the State of California to honour the American casualities of the Battle of San Pasqual.
 The wording of the plaque reads as follows:

 THE STATE OF CALIFORNIA